mufajjul/aml-mlflow-java-example/README.md

 # azuremlflow-java
-A simple Java example using the MLflow tracking client with the Azure ML tracking server
+A simple Java example using the MLflow tracking client with the Azure ML tracking server.
+This example uses the IRIS dataset, and popular DeepLearning4J to run the experiment in Azure ML.

 !NOTE Make sure you have Admin permission for the AzureML workspace you are run your java application